Balog27/zettaCars/components/email/README.md

 # Email System Architecture

-This directory contains the modular email system for Rent'n Go, designed to be type-safe, maintainable, and extensible.
+This directory contains the modular email system for Zetta Cars, designed to be type-safe, maintainable, and extensible.

 ## Overview